 Over 84% of inspected third parties used Google as a fourth party.
 These include Google Cloud Platform for infrastructure, Google Maps app integration, Google Analytics and so on.

 It is not surprising that Microsoft or Google have such a high reach; therefore, a significant security incident involving one of these companies could impact millions of organizations worldwide.

 We removed these suppliers from our dataset to get a more precise view of the unique suppliers each company is using.

 For each third party, we built a supplier portfolio and ran an assessment of each fourth party to generate its cyber posture rating.
 The fourth-party rating is a mean of the cyber posture rating of all the fourth parties.
 In addition, we assessed the cyber posture of the third parties themselves.
-For example:

 We checked the correlation between this cyber posture rating and the fourth-party rating.

 We can see a clear correlation that third parties with a high cyber posture rating have a high fourth-party rating as well.